Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Finer-grained Error Analysis

-Across \cnnerror and \xsumerror, we found that SummaC-Conv and QAFactEval achieve higher recall for most error types.
-This indicates that \textbf{more recent factuality systems are better at capturing obsolete errors generated from less recent models.} This observation aligns with our finding in Table~\ref{tab:cnndm_xsum_eval} (column \textsc{Early-Trans} and \textsc{Old}) in general.
-Interestingly, we find that \textbf{summarization datasets (CNN/DM and XSum) have a non-negligible effect on systems' capability of detecting certain error types, even in the cases of out-of-date errors.} For example, the recall of identifying extrinsic-noun phrase error drops 10-30\% across all factuality systems when evaluated on \xsumerror, and multiple models perform worse in general on identifying errors from \xsumerror.
-Another observation is that although DAE is trained using annotations from XSumFaith, it does not identify errors as well in \cnnerror.
-These findings indicate that \textbf{summarization models make fundamentally different errors for each error type, and current factuality systems cannot be uniformly good at identifying certain error types across datasets.} We believe this conclusion still holds when evaluating systems on summaries generated from \textsc{Sota} models since they generate less obvious errors.
+Across both \cnnerror and \xsumerror, we found that recent metrics like SummaC-Conv, QAFactEval and ChatGPT-based achieve higher recall for most error types.
+This indicates that \textbf{more recent factuality metrics are better at capturing obvious errors generated by less recent models.} This mirrors our earlier finding in Table~\ref{tab:cnndm_xsum_eval} (column \textsc{EXformer} and \textsc{Old}).
+Interestingly, we find that \textbf{summarization datasets (CNN/DM and XSum) have a non-negligible effect on the metrics' capabilities of detecting certain error types, even in the cases of out-of-date errors.} For example, the recall of identifying extrinsic-noun phrase error drops 10-30\% across all trained factuality metrics when evaluated on \textsc{XSum}, compared to \textsc{CNN/DM}.
+Similarly, ChatGPT metrics report 20-30\% higher recall on \textsc{CNN/DM}, compared to its \textsc{XSum} counterparts.

+Another observation is that although DAE is trained using annotations from XSumFaith, which provides supervision for multiple error types, it does not identify errors as well in \cnnerror.
+These findings indicate that \textbf{summarization models make fundamentally different errors for each error type, and current factuality metrics cannot be uniformly good at identifying certain error types across datasets.} We believe this conclusion still holds when evaluating metrics on summaries generated from \textsc{FtSota} models since they generate less obvious errors.